-Opportunities to enjoy outdoor recreation activities can also be severely hampered by wildland fire and fires can have an adverse effect on the economy of Garfield County.
-The Hell Creek recreation area has had as many as 4,500 visitors on a peak day during the summer.
-Areas such as this could be closed to the public for extended periods of time during extreme fire danger.
-Often these closures and restrictions occur in early fall during up-land and migratory bird and big-game hunting seasons when many non-county residents have plans to travel to the area, Figure 13.
+Opportunities to enjoy outdoor recreation activities can also be severely hampered by wildland fire and fires can have an adverse effect on the economy of Golden Valley County.
+Recreation areas could be closed to the public for extended periods of time during extreme fire danger.
+Often these closures and restrictions occur in early fall during upland and migratory bird and big game hunting seasons when many non-county residents have plans to travel to the area.